BananaAcid/imapbox/README.md

 The DSN shell arguments can be used with a config file, but will ignore all configured account and only honor the imapbox section.

-You may create a DSN with the commandline helper like:
+You may generate a DSN with the commandline helper like:
 ```bash
 imapbox --input-dsn
 ```

+It will ask the following before generating the DSN and showing it to the shell:
 ```
 Use SSL?
 [Y/n]:
 Host: